- College Overview

 LSA's Strategic Plan for Diversity, Equity, and Inclusion

 LSA is pleased to participate in the campus wide diversity, equity, and inclusion planning process.
-We are committed to a campus environment where all students, faculty, and staff feel welcomed and valued, and where all are able to take full advantage of the resources and opportunities that make LSA the premier public liberal arts institution in the nation.
 Hundreds of faculty, students, and staff have contributed to the LSA plan.
 This conversation is critically important and always evolving, and we encourage further engagement across the College community.

 Diversity, Equity, and Inclusion Implementation Leads